-Jews probably settled in Radvanka in the late 18th century.
-With the Hungarian occupation of Radvanka in March, 1939, Jews were persecuted and pushed out of their occupations.
-In 1940-41, Jews from Radvanka were drafted into forced labor battalions and others were drafted for service on the Eastern front, where most died.
-By 1941, the Jewish population had increased to about 725 and it was at this time, Jewish families without Hungarian citizenship were expelled to Nazi occupied Ukrainian territory, to Kamenets-Podolski, and murdered there.
-The remaining Jews of Radvanka were deported to Auschwitz late May, 1944.
+Jews most likely settled in Radvanka in the late 18th century.
+With the Hungarian occupation of Radvanka in March, 1939, Jews were persecuted and forced from their homes.
+In 1940-41, Jews from Radvanka were drafted into forced labour battalions and others were drafted for service on the Eastern front, where the majority died.
+By 1941, the Jewish population had increased to about 725.
+It was at this time that Jewish families without Hungarian citizenship were expelled to the Nazi-occupied Ukrainian territory of Kamenets-Podolski, where they were murdered.
+The remaining Jews in Radvanka were deported to Auschwitz in late May, 1944.